dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 1. Verify your identity by following the instructions in your verification email.

 > [!IMPORTANT]
 > Identity verification must be complete before you can publish apps through Google Play.
+In addition, new personal account holders will have to verify that they have access to a real Android device.
+For more information, see [Device verification requirements for new developer accounts](https://support.google.com/googleplay/android-developer/answer/14316361?hl=en) on support.google.com.

 Once your Google Play Developer account has been created you'll be able to begin the process to publish an app to Google Play.